{{item.title}}

 {{item.text}}

-However, the merger of a SPAC with a target company presents several challenges, including having to meet an accelerated public company readiness timeline as well as complex accounting and financial reporting/registration requirements that may differ based upon the lifecycle of the SPAC involved.
+There are several challenges experienced in a SPAC merger, notably having to potentially meet an accelerated public company reporting timeline as well as navigating different legal and financial reporting requirements.
 The target company’s management team will need to focus on being ready to operate as a public company within three to five months of signing a letter of intent.

 Explore recent market activity in our latest Capital Markets outlook

-Generally, a SPAC is formed by an experienced management team or a sponsor with nominal invested capital, typically translating into a ~20% interest in the SPAC (commonly known as founder shares).
-The remaining ~80% interest is held by public shareholders through “units” offered in an IPO of the SPAC’s shares.
-Each unit consists of a share of common stock and a fraction of a warrant (e.g., ½ or ⅓ of a warrant).
+A SPAC is generally formed by an experienced management team or a sponsor with nominal invested capital, though the shares held by the sponsor typically equate to a ~20% stake in the SPAC’s capitalization, known as the “founder shares”, “sponsor shares”, or the “promote”.
+The remaining ~80% stake is held by public shareholders through “units” offered in the SPAC’s IPO.
+Traditionally, each publicly traded unit consists of a share of common stock and a fractional warrant (e.g., ½ or ⅓ of a warrant).
+More recently, the IPO units offered in SPAC IPOs no longer include warrants.
+But the units do include automatic rights to receive additional shares of common stock (e.g., ⅒ of a share) upon closing of the deal with a target company, known as the “de-SPAC”.
+Sponsors typically also purchase warrants or share rights.

-Founder shares and public shares generally have similar voting rights, with the exception that founder shares usually have sole right to elect SPAC directors.
-Warrant holders generally do not have voting rights and only whole warrants are exercisable.
+Founder shares and public shares generally have similar voting rights, with the exception that founder shares usually have sole right to elect the SPAC directors prior to the de-SPAC.
+Warrant and share right holders generally do not have voting rights, and only whole warrants are exercisable and only whole share rights are settled in shares.

 A SPAC’s IPO is typically based on an investment thesis focused on a sector and geography, such as the intent to acquire a technology company in North America, or a sponsor’s experience and background.
-Following the IPO, proceeds are placed into a trust account and the SPAC typically has 18-24 months to identify and complete a merger with a target company, sometimes referred to as de-SPACing.
-If the SPAC does not complete a merger within that time frame, the SPAC liquidates and the IPO proceeds are returned to the public shareholders.
+Following the IPO, proceeds are placed into a trust account and the SPAC typically has 18-24 months to identify and complete a merger with a target company.
+If the SPAC does not complete a merger within that time frame, the SPAC may seek shareholder approval to extend the life of the SPAC or will be required to liquidate and return the IPO proceeds held in the trust account to the public shareholders.

-Once a target company is identified and a merger is announced, the SPAC’s public shareholders may alternatively vote against the transaction and elect to redeem their shares.
-If the SPAC requires additional funds to complete a merger, the SPAC may issue debt or issue additional shares, such as a private investment in public equity (PIPE) deal.
+Once a target company is identified and a merger is announced, the SPAC’s public shareholders will vote for or against the transaction and separately decide whether to redeem their shares or not.
+If the SPAC requires additional funds to complete a merger, the SPAC may issue debt or issue additional shares, such as a private investment in public equity (PIPE), as a backstop.
+The backstop financing is typically contemplated upfront in connection with the merger negotiations between the SPAC and the target’s management teams to ensure that a minimum amount of cash remains available post redemptions of the SPAC’s public shareholders, along with a base of committed investors who believe in the equity story of the target.

-Once formed, the SPAC will typically need to solicit shareholder approval for a merger and will prepare and file a proxy statement (or a joint registration and proxy statement on Form S-4 if it intends to register new securities as part of the merger).
+The SPAC will typically need to solicit shareholder approval for a merger and will prepare and file a proxy statement (or a joint registration and proxy statement on Form S-4 if it intends to register new securities as part of the merger).
 This document will contain various matters seeking shareholder approval, including a description of the proposed merger and governance matters.
-It will also include a host of financial information of the target company, such as historical financial statements, management’s discussion and analysis (MD&A), and pro forma financial statements showing the effect of the merger.
+It will also include financial and non-financial disclosures of the target company, such as historical financial statements, management’s discussion and analysis (MD&A), pro forma financial information showing the effect of the merger, risk factors, and a description of the target’s business.

-The target company will need to consider numerous accounting and reporting topics, such as:
+The target company will need to consider numerous cross-functional impacts for going public and being public, such as:

-SPACs continue to gain popularity as a potential liquidity option for many companies.
+SPACs continue to be a path to liquidity for many companies.
 The SPAC merger process with a target company may be completed in as little as three to four months, which is substantially shorter than a typical traditional IPO timeline.
 Accordingly, a target company must accelerate public company readiness well in advance of any SPAC merger.
 Further, given the compressed timeline of a SPAC merger, project management is essential in order to reduce execution costs, increase project efficiencies, and provide working group participants with enhanced accountability and transparency.

 To create a clear path forward, you need the confidence that comes from working with a team of straight-talking advisors and actionable insights from a team of dedicated professionals.
 Find out how we can guide you through each step of the readiness assessment process and beyond.